Binance Coin (BNB) 101 - Complete Guide

-This article will look at everything you should know about Binance Coin and its future in the cryptocurrency markets.
-Once you have read the article, you should understand what the BNB coin is and how you can start using it.
+This article will look at everything you should know about Binance Coin and its future in the cryptocurrency market.
+Once you have read the article, you should understand what BNB is and how you can start using it.

 What Is Binance Coin and Why Was BNB Created?